TABLE OF CONTENTS

-A tooth infection occurs when bacteria gets stuck inside a tooth.
-Once a tooth gets infected it no longer has blood flow which means that antibiotics can’t kill the bacteria inside.
-This is what separates a tooth infection from another part in your body.
-A tooth acts like a petri dish and grows bacteria inside it quickly.
-It can then pump this infection out into the surrounding tissues causing, an abscess, swelling, pain, and drainage.
-Let’s look at the various stages of progression of this process.
+A tooth infection occurs when bacteria gets lodged inside a tooth.
+Once a tooth gets infected, it no longer has blood flow, which means that antibiotics can’t kill this bacteria.
+This is what makes a tooth infection different than any other infection in your body.
+A tooth acts like a petri dish and grows bacteria quickly.
+It can then pump this infection out into the surrounding tissues causing an abscess, swelling, pain and drainage.
+Let’s look at the various stages of a tooth infection.

 Schedule Your Appointment!Book Appointment

-Typical symptoms include swelling and pain in and around the tooth and gums.
-It can become severe and typically get worse over time.
+Common symptoms of a tooth infection include swelling and pain in and around the tooth and gums.
+Symptoms can become severe and will typically get worse over time.

 Other symptoms include: